-A major application of the stereomicroscope lies in the surgical and medical field where is it frequently utilized as a laboratory tool for examining, dissecting and performing surgical procedures on the specimen.
-It is extensively utilized in sectioning operation and micro-surgery.
+A major application of the stereomicroscope lies in the surgical and medical field where is it frequently utilized as a laboratory tool for examining, dissecting, and performing surgical procedures on the specimen.
+It is extensively utilized in sectioning operations and micro-surgery.
 Stereomicroscopes can help enhance the standard work of researchers and professionals performing research related to surgery on small animals and rodents, i.e., mice, rats, hamsters, and so forth, for developmental biology or medical studies.
 The purpose of utilizing stereomicroscopes is to help make the work steps proficient and cost-effective.
 In order to maximize the results and reduce the costs of the studies, it is essential to remove variability through optimized surgical techniques and apparatus.

 Rodents and small animals are frequently used as model organisms to study and evolve treatments for diseases and medical issues which impact humans, i.e., cancer, coronary illness, stroke, neurodegenerative sickness, liver ailment, joint inflammation, diabetes, obesity, and so forth.
 The rodents and small animals commonly utilized in these studies are mice, rats, hamsters, guinea pigs, rabbits, etc., for their anatomical, histological, hormonal, and hereditary likeness between these animals and humans.

 Many different factors play a role in making small animal surgery with microscopy a success.
 First, a clear image of the animal’s desired anatomical region must be obtained.
 This is accomplished by the bright illumination available in the stereomicroscope’s field of view from suitable light resources and high transmission optics.
-Next, an adequately large region of the animals’ anatomical structure must be viewed with the stereomicroscope which is achieved with the help of a large field of view utilizing eyepieces or camera (up to 23 mm).
+Next, an adequately large region of the animals’ anatomical structure must be viewed with the stereomicroscope which is achieved with the help of a large field of view utilizing eyepieces or a camera (up to 23 mm).
 Also, it is essential to have a lot of room to work with surgical instruments under the stereomicroscopes which entails a large working distance (up to 20 cm).
 When work with animals is being done in a fume hood or on a heating plate or pad, the microscope can be finely positioned over the animal effectively with an adequately rigid stand that limits vibration.

 The typical approach for stroke investigations involving small animals begins with inducing an artificial stroke in an animal, normally a middle cerebral artery occlusion (MCAO).
-Users can work efficiently at a rapid pace by utilizing stereo microscopes with top quality optics, pragmatic and ergonomic stands, and adaptable, built-in illumination sources.
+Users can work efficiently at a rapid pace by utilizing stereo microscopes with top-quality optics, pragmatic and ergonomic stands, and adaptable, built-in illumination sources.
 For this type of animal surgery, a stereomicroscope will give a large overview of the targeted anatomical structure with its capacity to zoom in on a particular area and also provide an ideal balance between resolution and in-focus depth.

 Stereomicroscopes can also prove to be useful in small animal cancer research to understand the process behind the role of hormones and additional signaling proteins in mammary carcinogenesis.
 The hormone signaling pathway found in the mammary gland could provide answers to the cancer growing effects.
 Transgenic mice with fluorescent proteins in the breast tissue are frequently used for such types of development studies.
 Presently, the surgical transplantation of mammary epithelial tissue is the only method to extensively examine the capacity of different types of cells to regenerate mammary tissue.
-Characterizing fluorescence of surgically extracted tissue from small animals such as mice can be possible with the stereomicroscope with fluorescence module.
+Characterizing fluorescence of surgically extracted tissue from small animals such as mice can be possible with the stereomicroscope with a fluorescence module.
 The stereo fluorescence microscope has an exceptional resolution, high numerical aperture, quick magnification change, and intense fluorescence illumination all of which facilitate the examination of target anatomical structures in breast cancer research.

 Maintenance And Precautions

-- Store the stereomicroscope in a dry, cool and sufficiently ventilated room to avoid fungus development on the optics (lenses).
+Store the stereomicroscope in a dry, cool, and sufficiently ventilated room to avoid fungus development on the optics (lenses).

-- Consistently clean the optical components as indicated by the optical cleaning guidelines provided by the manufacturer.
+Consistently clean the optical components as indicated by the optical cleaning guidelines provided by the manufacturer.

-- In case, fungus development occurs, clean as indicated by the guidelines given by the manufacturer.
+In case, fungus development occurs, clean as indicated by the guidelines given by the manufacturer.

-- To shield it from dust when not being used, wrap a cover over the microscope – preferably a vinyl covering.
+To shield it from dust when not being used, wrap a cover over the microscope – preferably a vinyl covering.

-- Wipe down the external surfaces with a moist fabric absorbed in warm, soapy water.
+Wipe down the external surfaces with a moist fabric absorbed in warm, soapy water.

-- Utilize a voltage stabilizer with the microscope to prevent damage to the bulbs from sudden surges in voltage.
+Utilize a voltage stabilizer with the microscope to prevent damage to the bulbs from sudden surges in voltage.

 Abstain from twisting or bending the fiber optic cables.

-- When replacing the bulbs in the microscope, avoid contact with fingers.
+When replacing the bulbs in the microscope, avoid contact with fingers.

-- Try not to shift the microscope while the bulb is still hot since extreme vibrations may harm the filament.
+Try not to shift the microscope while the bulb is still hot since extreme vibrations may harm the filament.

 One of the primary advantages of utilizing the stereo microscope is the comfort of the two eyepieces which you barely get in any of the customary microscopes.
-Most of the times, it gets exceptionally irritating and aggravating when we have to close one eye and analyze through the other while seeing through the old and conventional microscopes.
-In the stereo microscope, the two-way eyepieces allow the user to keep both the eyes open while looking at the sample.
+Most of the time, it gets exceptionally irritating and aggravating when we have to close one eye and analyze through the other while seeing through the old and conventional microscopes.
+In the stereo microscope, the two-way eyepieces allow the user to keep both eyes open while looking at the sample.
 Additionally, the eyepieces have rubber fitting supports which make the work easier.

 Another advantage of the stereomicroscope is that the device provides a three-dimensional image of the sample which makes it possible to obtain a realistic and original image of the object which is very clear.
-The stereomicroscope, unlike conventional microscope, also has a great option of adjusting the focus of the microscope.
+The stereomicroscope, unlike a conventional microscope, also has a great option of adjusting the focus of the microscope.
 This provides a large magnified and clear image of the specimen which makes the examination of the object all the more easy and precise.

-Furthermore, the low power stereomicroscope provides a large depth of field and a wide field of view.
+Furthermore, the low-power stereomicroscope provides a large depth of field and a wide field of view.
 This facilitates observation of samples where it is essential to demonstrate elements in relation to encompassing structures simultaneously with those at various levels, for example, in the dissection technique.

-The stereomicroscope comes with its own set of limiting factors.
+The stereo microscope comes with its own set of limiting factors.
 The main concern of this device is the working distance between the lens and the specimen.
 Magnification has an inverse correlation with working distance and field of view.
 This implies, in basic terms, that as the magnification being used on the microscope increases, there will be a decrease in the working distance and field of view and vice versa.
 So, it is important to select a microscope with magnification settings that will provide a sufficiently large field of view to observe the sample and most importantly, a working distance large enough to accommodate the sample between the lens and the base along with achieving the focus at the required level of magnification.

 Additionally, a limitation of the Greenough model is known as the keystone effect.
 There is a minor tilt in the focal plane because of the two lenses seeing the same image at different angles.
 Due to the fact that the lenses are not entirely parallel, the outer region of the image in the field of view may become slightly over focused or under-focused.
 As a result, only the central parts of the image are properly focused at identical magnifications.
 Whereas the Common Main Objective (CMO) model practically removes any image tilt in the focal plane, it may create an optical anomaly – known as perspective distortion – that makes the examined image appear to be elevated in the center.

 The stereoscopic microscope – or the dissecting microscope – is designed for low magnification three-dimensional viewing of a sample, using the light reflected from the surface of the sample as opposed to being transmitted through it.

-- Stereomicroscopes are divided into two basic types: the Greenough model and the Common Main Objective (CMO) model.
+Stereomicroscopes are divided into two basic types: the Greenough model and the Common Main Objective (CMO) model.

-- A stereo microscope has three primary parts: a viewing head/body, a focus block, and a stand.
+A stereo microscope has three primary parts: a viewing head/body, a focus block, and a stand.

-- The other components include eyepieces, eyepiece tubes, diopter adjustment ring, objective lenses, focus control, working stage, stage clips, and transmitted illumination.
+The other components include eyepieces, eyepiece tubes, diopter adjustment ring, objective lenses, focus control, working stage, stage clips, and transmitted illumination.

-- Stereomicroscopes are used in a wide variety of fields like surgery, medical science, forensics, biotechnology, genetics, biological sciences, geology, mineralogy, archaeology, semiconductor industry, metallurgy, and textile industry, etc.
+Stereomicroscopes are used in a wide variety of fields like surgery, medical science, forensics, biotechnology, genetics, biological sciences, geology, mineralogy, archaeology, semiconductor industry, metallurgy, and textile industry, etc.

-- The benefits of the stereomicroscopes include the comfort of the two eyepieces, a three-dimensional image, a dual illuminator system, a large depth of field and a wide field of view.
+The benefits of the stereomicroscopes include the comfort of the two eyepieces, a three-dimensional image, a dual illuminator system, a large depth of field, and a wide field of view.